Foreword by Matt Diggity:

 It’s easier to fix these issues on smaller ecommerce sites, but for bigger sites, it’s tough to handle auto-tags without automation or SEO techniques that work at scale.

 Local & Affiliate Sites

 Local SEO sites may offer 5 to 10 services or products.
 What that translates to are 5 to 10 target keywords or groups of keywords.
 Affiliate sites are targeting more keywords but generally still not as many as a mid size ecommerce site – for example, an ecom site that offers 100 products will typically have 100 or more target keyword groups.

 It’s difficult to hand optimise a large number of keywords without using automation, templating, or SEO techniques that scale well when you’re dealing with a lot of pages and keywords.

 This should be common sense, but you’d be surprised how often we see well established ecommerce sites with glaring on-site issues.
-On-page SEO should be your initial focus, especially for established ecommerce sites.
-Generally as an SEO strategy, I handle backlinks last.
-Backlinks are usually the most expensive part of SEO but actually give you the least control and there’s often no direct correlation between a link and a result.
+On page SEO should be your initial focus, especially for established ecommerce sites.
+Generally as an ecommerce SEO strategy, I handle backlinks last.
+Backlinks are usually the most expensive part of SEO compared to internal links but actually give you the least control and there’s often no direct correlation between a link and a result.